reTHINK-project/testbeds/dev/mntest/Readme.md

 #### Conformance tests

+These tests evaluate the conformance of the MNs with the specified message request/response patterns.

 ##### connect.spec.js

-The purpose of this test is to ensure that the Stub exposes the "status" events as specified in [deploy-protostub.md](https://github.com/reTHINK-project/dev-service-framework/blob/master/docs/specs/dynamic-view/basics/deploy-protostub.md)
+The purpose of this test is to ensure that the Stub exposes the "status" events as specified in [ProtoStub Deployment Specification](https://github.com/reTHINK-project/dev-service-framework/blob/master/docs/specs/dynamic-view/basics/deploy-protostub.md)

 It instantiats a stub and performs a connection and then a disconnection of the stub to the corresponding MN.